 - Hit on the command button.

 This will immediately clear the browsing and site data from the Safari browser.
-You can now check if the website or page is loading correctly or if it is still having issues.
+You can now check if the website or page is loading correctly or still having issues.

 Try a Different Browser

-If the issue persists, another choice is to go with different web browsers for Mac.
+If the issue persists, another choice is to go with alternative browsers for Mac.
 You may try opening the same URL in a different browser, such as Chrome, Firefox, or Microsoft Edge.

 If the website is opened in another browser, the problem is only specific to the Safari browser.

-Sometimes it’s just an issue with the website itself, so panic is not necessary.
+Sometimes it’s just an issue with the website, so panic is unnecessary.
 Just keep checking.
-If none of these methods work, it’s a good idea to load the website on other browsers such as Chrome or Firefox.
+If none of these methods work, loading the website on other browsers, such as Chrome or Firefox, is a good idea.

-Check browser extensions, as they might block certain websites on your Mac.
+Check browser extensions that conflict with the network connection, as they might block certain websites on your Mac.

-Let us know what has worked for you to fix the issue with Safari can’t open the Page error.
+Let us know what has worked for you to fix the issue with the error.
 As I mentioned, clearing the website cache and site data has helped resolve the issue.